Albert0i/RU330/adt.md

 > The higher abstraction level, the more precise semantics of domain.

-Later on, you become furious upon receiving order to refine the queue into [priority queue](https://www.geeksforgeeks.org/priority-queue-set-1-introduction/).
+Later on, you become furious upon hearing order to refine the queue into [priority queue](https://www.geeksforgeeks.org/priority-queue-set-1-introduction/).
 That means you have to design and implement from ground up... behold!
 Redis has a dedicated data structure called `Sorted Set` designed specifically for this purpose.

 > RDBMS is a good thing but is not good enough for everything.